Ana Corrales

-Ana Corrales is a business leader, the Chief Operating Officer for Google's Consumer Hardware business, and oversees the Google Store.
+Ana Corrales is an American business executive, the Chief Operating Officer for Google's Consumer Hardware business, and oversees the Google Store.
 She has been recognized by Forbes as one of the 50 Most Powerful Latinas in Business, as one of the Most Influential Women in the Bay Area by the San Francisco Business Times, and as a Top 50 Most Powerful Women in Technology by the National Diversity Council.
+Corrales is married and has two children.

 Early life and education

 Corrales grew up in San Jose, Costa Rica.
 Her father is an engineer, entrepreneur, and inventor in the energy industry.
 Her mother has a doctorate in Botany and served as the Dean of La Universidad de Costa Rica and the Minister of Science and Technology in Costa Rica.

 Corrales moved to the United States to attend the University of Washington where she received her bachelor's in economics.
 She attended Stanford University where she received a master's of engineering.